What's so special about TLC Window Cleaning Service, Inc. Residential Technicians? We do Background Checks!

 Employee Selection.
 We carefully recruit and screen all applicants by conducting a complete background check and several interviews to insure that we hire only honest, hardworking, and courteous individuals.
 These new apprentice window cleaning and pressure washing technicians exhibit personal integrity, a solid work ethic, meticulous attention to detail, a service mind-set and a friendly, outgoing personality.

-Technicians who have worked for other window cleaning businesses are rarely hired.
+We rarely hire technicians who have worked for other window cleaning businesses.
 Past experience has taught us that this type of individual almost always comes to work with bad habits and/or work practices that prevent them from meeting our demanding TLC Window Cleaning Service, Inc. standards.

 Four Things We Consider During a Background Check

-When sending employees into a client's personal space, we do our best to check their closets for skeletons.According to a 2012 study by SHRM, more than half 53% of businesses surveyed did not use background checks when hiring and as many as 31% are not using criminal background checks on all employees, meaning they are opening themselves up to potentially hiring untrustworthy employees.
+When sending employees into a client's personal space, we do our best to verify that our employees are safe to enter your home.According to a 2012 study by Society for Human Resource Management (SHRM), more than half (53%) of businesses surveyed did not use background checks when hiring, and as many as 31% are not using criminal background checks on all employees.
+This means that they are opening themselves up to potentially untrustworthy employees.

 Our Basic Background Check

-Background checks prove to be extremely valuable to us because of the amount of information an official check can reveal about a potential employee.
-We look for several things when completing a background check.
+Background checks are extremely valuable to us due to the amount of information it can reveal about a potential employee.
+We look for several things when completing a background check, such as:

 - Any illegal activity, charges, or convictions

-- Has the candidate been honest about their past
+- If the candidate has been honest about their past

 - Education verification